Inside Passage Alaska, USA Travel Guide

 Cruise ships have pools and sun decks.

-Pubs and bars in larger towns like Juneau and Ketchikan feature live local music, offering a chance to mingle with residents.
+Pubs and bars in bigger towns such as Juneau and Ketchikan feature live local music, offering a chance to mingle with residents.

 Late-night entertainment options are mainly limited to cruise ship entertainment, including shows, casinos, and lounges.
 Land-based options typically close earlier.